What is Radiology Cafe?

 FRCR Physics Notes Editor

-Editor of the FRCR physics notes at Radiology Cafe, Sarah attended medical school in Cambridge and is currently an ST5 radiology trainee at Norwich Radiology Academy, specialising in neuroradiology.
+Editor of the FRCR physics notes at Radiology Cafe and author of FRCR Physics Notes (2018) book, Sarah attended medical school in Cambridge and is currently a Neuroradiology Clinical Fellow at the University of Toronto.

 Whilst revising for her physics exam she was dissatisfied with the lack of concise notes and took it upon herself to write a whole new set from scratch.
 She realised these notes were extremely useful to others who had the same frustrations and so uploaded them online, creating the FRCR physics notes website.
 These notes are now hosted at Radiology Cafe.
 When not working she has crochet and knitting business, which keeps her productive during those TV show binges!